damianmcdonald/etl-attribute-mapping/readme.md

 Two new database schemas must be created in MySql; `extract_db` and `load_db`.

-A MySql user should be created (optional) and granted access to these two new schemas.
+A MySql user should be created and granted access to these two new schemas.

 The demo assumes the following MySql user: